-The following are frequently asked questions about Veterans' Affairs.
-If you have a question that is not answered here, you may click here for more answers to other frequently asked questions or contact the VA Office at 704.330.6267. or you may call the Department of Veterans Affairs at 1.888.442.4551.
+The following are frequently asked questions about Veterans Affairs Educations Benefits Office (VAEBO).
+If you have a question that is not answered here, you may click here for more answers to other frequently asked questions or contact the VA Office at 704.330.6552. or call the Department of Veterans Affairs at 1.888.442.4551.

-Q: The Department of Veterans Affairs says I'm not eligible?
+Q: The Department of Veterans Affairs (DVA) says I am not eligible?
 What do I do?!

-A: If the DVA notifies you that you are ineligible for benefits and you believe this is an incorrect evaluation, you should submit an appeal to the Department of Veterans' Affairs as soon as possible.
+A: If the DVA notifies you that you are ineligible for benefits and you believe this is an incorrect evaluation, you should submit an appeal to the DVA as soon as possible.

 Other than actual ineligibility, common reasons for DVA notification of ineligibility include: